Spanish Grand Prix Diary: Battle of the F1 motorhomes

 "Everything is new except my room," he said.
 "But I stole Daniel's room because it was bigger."

+Felt like I was being watched at new Red Bull hospitality.
+Looked up... pic.twitter.com/TIsHKkOIXQ— Nate Saunders (@natesaundersF1) May 10, 2019

+(Before people start assuming Red Bull only cares about Max, Pierre Gasly's picture was directly opposite)

-It's next stop will be Monte Carlo, when it will be loaded onto a giant barge and floated into the harbour for the duration of the Monaco Grand Prix weekend.
+Next stop for the Holzhaus will be Monte Carlo, when it will be loaded onto a giant barge and floated into the harbour for the duration of the Monaco Grand Prix weekend.

 Red Bull isn't the only team showing off a new facility.
 Racing Point has arrived with a swanky new complex of its own to mark its new partnership with sports betting platform SportPesa.
 The team was renamed from Force India for 2019 following Lawrence Stroll's takeover of the team last August -- the Canadian billionaire has promised to invest heavily in the team.